sixhops/es6-exercises/README.md

 ### What errors will the following code blocks produce?
 Why?

+### this is attempting to set a new value to a constant. constants are not mutable.
+### instead, use let or var to set a new value
 ```js
 const foo = 5;
 foo = 6;
 ```
+### the second console.log is attempting to view a variable inside a inner function.
+### the variable let bar is not available globally, ONLY within that inner function.
 ```js
 var foo = 5;
 if (foo > 3) {